Treatment

 DSEK (Descemet’s Stripping Endothelial Keratoplasty)

-• Primarily used for Fuchs’ Dystrophy or corneal swelling after cataract surgery (Pseudophakic Bullous Keratoplasty).
+DSEK is a modern partial-thickness corneal transplant procedure used for patients with endothelial dysfunction, including Fuchs’ Endothelial Dystrophy and corneal swelling after cataract surgery (Pseudophakic Bullous Keratopathy).